FONCanada/FONmacro/README.md

 Population:
 - National, 1867-1945: Historical Statistics of Canada series A1-247
+- National, 1921-1945: Historical Statistics of Canada series D124-133.
+Note that these earlier years are for employment as of June 1 and are not annual averages.
 - National, 1945-Latest: Statistics Canada data table 17-10-0009-01
 - Provincial, 1867-1971: Tombe (2018)
 - Provincial, 1971-Latest: Statistics Canada data table 17-10-0005-01